SriPalla/misc/export.md

-To pull events from Azure Cosmos DB for MongoDB API using change streams and process them with an Azure Function in Kotlin Spring Boot, here's a detailed overview covering the implementation, pros, cons, costs, risks, performance, dependencies, and issues related to overlapping executions.

-### Overview

-**Azure Cosmos DB for MongoDB API** does not support push-based change feed notifications.
-Instead, you can use **change streams** to pull changes from the database.
-You'll need an Azure Function with a timer trigger to periodically check for new changes in Cosmos DB.
+To implement an Azure Timer Trigger for a change stream listener in MongoDB using Azure Functions and storing the resume token in a lease collection, you need to ensure that your function can resume from where it left off in case of any interruptions.
+This approach involves using a lease collection to store the resume tokens, which will help in handling overlapping executions and ensuring idempotent processing.

+Here's how you can achieve this in Kotlin Spring Boot:

-### Implementation Steps in Kotlin Spring Boot
+### Implementation Steps

-#### 1. Set Up Your Cosmos DB for MongoDB
+#### 1. Set Up Azure Cosmos DB for MongoDB API

-- **Create a Cosmos DB Instance**: Ensure you have an Azure Cosmos DB instance with the MongoDB API enabled.
+- **Create a Cosmos DB Instance**: Ensure you have an Azure Cosmos DB instance with MongoDB API enabled.
 - **Enable Change Streams**: Change streams should be enabled on your MongoDB collections.

+#### 2. Create a Lease Collection
+- **Lease Collection**: Create a collection in Cosmos DB to store the resume tokens.
+This collection will be used to keep track of the last processed document in the change stream.

-#### 2. Create an Azure Function with a Timer Trigger
+#### 3. Create an Azure Function with a Timer Trigger

 - **Create a Function App**: In the Azure Portal, create a new Function App.
-- **Set Up a Timer Trigger**:
-  - Define a timer trigger function that runs on a schedule (e.g., every 5 minutes).
+- **Set Up a Timer Trigger**: Define a timer trigger function that runs on a schedule (e.g., every 5 minutes).

-#### 3. Write Your Kotlin Spring Boot Application
+#### 4. Write Your Kotlin Spring Boot Application

 - **Add Dependencies**: Include the necessary dependencies in your `build.gradle` or `pom.xml` file for Azure Functions, MongoDB, and Spring Boot.